 About Māori research

-Māori research at Victoria spans almost every field and method and is an important part of our research programme.
+Māori research at Victoria University of Wellington spans almost every field and method and is an important part of our research programme.

 Staff at Te Kura Māori research topics that include Māori-medium education (particularly the use of technology), improving the educational aspiration, wellbeing and achievement of Māori children, place-based education, education for sustainability, comparative education, development education, sociology of education, cultural and Indigenous studies in education, higher education and youth studies.